 If you want to make a genuinely memorable charcuterie board, you need to choose your meats wisely.
 Many different types of food can be used for this purpose, but not all of them will result in the same flavor or experience.

-As someone devoted to the carnivore lifestyle, I have tried almost every type of meat there is.
-And I have used that experience to describe my favorite items for charcuterie boards.
+As someone devoted to the carnivore lifestyle, I have tried almost every type of meat.
+I've also invested countless hours researching an array of meats suitable for the perfect charcuterie board.

 What is a Charcuterie Board?